 With the advent of computer screens and electronically distributed scores the potential for improvised musical structures, with a larger ensembles than three or four people, becomes possible.
 The potential for spontaneously taking an orchestrated group of players in any direction in terms of form and structure, at will, is entirely plausible.

 Orchestrated Timbre and Texture

-Today, too often, once a particular group of musicians find their ‘sound’, there is no further experimentation to give variety or a wider palette to their work, however.
+Today, too often, once a particular group of musicians find their ‘sound’, there is no further experimentation to give variety or a wider palette to their work.
 Constant experimentation and focus, with documentation, is key to further development in these areas.

 Many examples of the three basic areas of Thematic Development, Form and Structure and Orchestrated Timbre and Texture can be given, but these will change and adapt with the historical styles, instruments and opportunities that are current to the day.
 The basic usage of these concepts will continue, however, as they are foundational to the creation of music.

-My attempt at condensing a few of these ideas is not to simply be involved in another historical analysis, but to encourage the use of these universal tools, which have worked successfully through each generation for hundreds of years.
-Contemporary artists in the world of ‘Pop’ music have only accidentally touched on some of these, but have not used them purposefully, to create great and lasting art.
-Since worship ministries are typically parroting that which is done in the secular ‘Pop’ world, I strongly urge those who are called to the work of creativity for the Church to become acquainted with these tools.
-Merging a heart of worship together with successful craftsmanship will undoubtedly produce a product that will glorify God well into future generations, if not eternally.
+My attempt at condensing a few of these ideas is not to simply be involved in another historical analysis but to encourage the use of these universal tools, which have worked successfully through each generation for hundreds of years.
+Contemporary artists in the world of ‘Pop’ music have accidentally touched on some of these but, in many cases, have not used them purposefully to create great and lasting art.
+Since worship ministries are typically parroting that which has been done in the secular ‘Pop’ world, I strongly urge those who are called to the work of creativity for the Church to become acquainted with these enduring tools.
+Merging a heart of worship with successful craftsmanship will undoubtedly produce a product that will glorify God well into future generations, if not eternally.